-You will build the future of your organization, including your income portfolio, most solidly on your organization’s best gifts.
-Seeing these gifts in action, and their impact on others lives is often the fuel that motivates your best people and will help you move towards a great future.
+You will build your organization’s future, including your income portfolio, most solidly on your organization’s best gifts.
+Seeing these gifts in action and their impact on others’ lives is often the fuel that motivates your best people and will help you move towards a great future.
 Finding and naming what you do best is an ongoing listening and thinking process.
-Customers, donors, grant or program evaluators; your gut feelings and other data provide clues.
+Customers, donors, grant or program evaluators, your gut feelings, and other data provide clues.

-Here are some questions to ask your board, staff and other stakeholders.
+Here are some questions to ask your board, staff, and other stakeholders.
 When you listen to their answers, be open to the unexpected.
-Some of your organization’s gifts may be less visible to the people closest to the work.
+Some of your organization’s gifts may be less visible to the people closest to work.

 Sometimes, even after a bit of probing, the strengths and uniqueness of an organization are not clear.
 In this case, try focusing on your core programs or the ones that make you most energized.
 Or, perhaps it is time to go back a step and invest in some thinking about your organization’s mission and goals.

-Whatever information-gathering approaches you to decide to use, conduct an honest assessment.
+Whatever information-gathering approaches you use, conduct an honest assessment.
 The more clearly you identify your current strengths, the more accurate a map you can create to get to the outstanding future you seek.

-Strength identification is a first step in the development of your organization’s future -and an important one.
+Strength identification is a first step in developing your organization’s future -and an important one.
 Your organization’s unique attributes are the cornerstone to create your future and develop your income portfolio.
 Income follows mission.
 The mission is built from strengths.

 You could be getting a treasure trove of wisdom and insights on leading your nonprofit, based on Karen’s 20 years of advising work guiding nonprofit CEOs and leaders.

 Sign up today to receive your free Karen’s CEO Solutions Welcome Bonus, “Karen’s Top Tips to Obtain the Revenue Your Organization Needs Forever.”